bu3alwa/dog-company/README.md

 - Look at rasing the min Avatar size from 6.0Kb to something higher
 	- COMPLETE

-Site Layout - Menu //Check the Wiki for a new proposed design (27/11/13)
+Site Layout - Menu //Check the Issues section of GitHub for a new proposed design (27/11/13)
 - Home
 - Forums
 - Info